ava-labs/avalanche-ops/README.md

 - 🚫 NOT implementing any Avalanche-specific test cases (focus on infrastructure setups)
 - 🚫 NOT using Kubernetes, prefers physical machines (or cloud VMs)
 - 🚫 **NOT production ready** (under heavy development)

+Distributed systems are full of subtle edge cases.
+The fact that such event or bug may only emerge under special circumstances warrants exhaustive test coverage beyond simple unit testing.
+Furthermore, the lack of tests slows down software release process, let alone long-term architectural changes. `avalanche-ops` aims to find vulnerabilities in Avalanche protocol by intentionally causing failures, and provides a reliable and faster way to validate the ﬁx.
+In addition, `avalanche-ops` implements some basic principles and best practices for operating Avalanche node in production.

 ## Installation